SUHackathon/data-science-challenge/README.md

 * Different types of businesses from different areas of the country was selected to provide different avenues of exploration.

-* Some basic client demographics have been provided as food for thought, this will only be available for Capitec clients that used their cards the business.
+* Some basic client demographics have been provided as food for thought, this will only be available for Capitec clients that used their cards at the business.

 * Given the limited view of each business provided, it is up to you to enhance with additional data sources you can find.